 Your Google Search Console impressions and average positioning data can also provide a big-picture view of how many people view your site in a search and where, on average, you are ranking in the Google search results.
 As you improve your site’s SEO overall, your positioning and impressions should increase.

 If your SEO campaign produces more impressions, but your clicks are low, your page title tags, meta descriptions, and the quality of any ranking blog posts on your site may need improvement.
-Proper SEO campaign management should include blog content optimizations that are guided by keyword research tools.
+Proper SEO campaign & project management should include blog content optimizations that are guided by keyword research tools.
 Improving your blog content or adjusting the ancillary pages’ metadata will also increase your impressions, clicks, and organic traffic rates.

 Lastly, if you’re running a local SEO campaign focused on competing with local businesses in your industry, monitoring Google My Business for increases in searches – specifically your discovery searches – will also showcase progress.
 Your SEO Account Manager should review this important information with you consistently throughout your campaign.